This text is translated into Russian by google automatic human level neural machine.

 The main leitmotif designed to gasify Transbaikalia in 2013 was the economic component.
-Even then, the regional authorities had in their hands a scheme for the probable passage of a gas pipeline in Transbaikalia, the length of which was to be 1 km.
-Of several construction options, the laying of a gas pipeline from Skovorodino in the Amur Region was recognized as the most promising.
-In this case, the pipe was supposed to run along the Trans-Siberian Railway and 342% of the population of Transbaikalia would be able to gain access to natural gas with minimal costs for the construction of a network of gas distribution pipelines.
+Even then, the regional authorities had in their hands a scheme of the probable passage of a gas pipeline in Transbaikalia, the length of which was supposed to be 1 km.
+Of several construction options, the most promising was the laying of a gas pipeline from Skovorodino in the Amur Region.
+In this case, the pipe was supposed to run along the Transsib and 342% of the population of Transbaikalia would be able to get access to blue fuel at minimal cost of building a network of gas distribution pipelines.

 Then experts said that gasification would positively affect both the living standards of Transbaikal residents and the economy of the region.
 However, then Gazprom did not receive a single response from ministries, departments and enterprises of the Trans-Baikal Territory about the demand for gas from the population and industrial consumers of the Territory.

 When two years later it became clear that the gas pipeline would pass by, the authorities of the region suggested looking for gas in their territory.